-To ensure that quality and food safety are its main priority during production OFI adopts and maintains international standards of compliance namely ISO 9001, ISO 22000, Food Safety, MESTI, Halal and HACCP certifications.
-The Company has recently obtained Halal and SNI Certification in Indonesia and is currently in the process of obtaining FSSC 22000 accreditation (Food Safety System Certification) before the end of year 2021.
-It will continue to attain other certifications in the near future to further strengthen its footing in receiving worldwide recognition for food safety and quality assurance.
+To ensure that quality and food safety are its main priority during production OFIH adopts and maintains international standards of compliance namely ISO 9001, ISO 22000, Food Safety, MESTI, Halal and HACCP certifications.
+The Company has recently obtained Halal and SNI Certification in Indonesia and is currently in the process of obtaining FSSC 22000 accreditation (Food Safety System Certification).